thomas-lamiaux/thomas-lamiaux.github.io/subpages/_talks/2023_03_DutchCat.md

 ---
-title: Introduction and comparison of different approaches to Initial Semantics
+title: Introduction and comparison of different approaches to <br>
+       Initial Semantics
-date: 2022-03-20
+date: 2023-03-20
 datebis:
   year: 2023
   month: 03